 Michael D. Leffel is a partner and litigation lawyer with Foley & Lardner LLP.
 Michael's practice focuses on complex commercial litigation matters, including class actions.
-Michael is the vice chair of the firm’s Consumer Law, Finance & Class Action Practice.
+Michael is the chair of the firm’s Consumer Law, Finance & Class Action Practice.
 He is a member of the firm's Appellate, Consumer Financial Services, and Business Litigation & Dispute Resolution Practices.

 Michael has represented clients, including many Fortune 100 companies, in more than 250 class actions.
 The cases involved various state consumer protection statutes, the Telephone Consumer Protection Act, the federal securities and antitrust acts, the Racketeering Influenced and Corrupt Organizations Act, the Truth-In-Lending Act, the Fair Credit Reporting Act, the Real Estate Settlement Practices Act, and product liability claims, among other issues.

 Michael has served as counsel for clients in 15 cases before the United States Supreme Court, and has represented parties in numerous cases before courts of appeals at both the state and federal level.
 He also has represented clients before various regulatory agencies and in congressional investigations.

 Prior to joining Foley & Lardner, Michael worked for Wilmer, Cutler & Pickering in Washington, D.C., where his practice focused on commercial litigation and where he was awarded the John H. Pickering award for his commitment to pro bono representation.